GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/hydraulicFracturing/Example.rst

 **Input files**

-This tutorial uses a set of input files and table files located at:
+This example uses a set of input files and table files located at:

 .. code-block:: console